Michigan man who stabbed dog gets sentence tripled by judge

 When Gerth first aplied to adopt Sterling from the Michigan Humane Society, he was denied because of his living situation, WJBK reported.
 He convinced his former roommate to try to adopt Sterling, who then moved into Gerth's apartment.

-The former roommate told investigators that Gerth once bragged to him about how badly be beat the dog to the point it urinated and defecated "all over the place."
+The former roommate told investigators that Gerth once bragged to him about how badly he beat the dog to the point it urinated and defecated "all over the place."

 CLICK HERE TO GET THE FOX NEWS APP